 As stated above, both the victim and the offender will return to a later court date to address the issue of restitution if the full amount of restitution is not known at sentencing.

 Typically, the Los Angeles County prosecutor will communicate with the victim about their restitution claims.
 The exact amount will be determined at a restitution hearing.
-It should be noted even if the restitution amount was set at sentencing, the victim can still amend the amount if they find addition losses later.
+It should be noted even if the restitution amount was set at sentencing, the victim can still amend the amount, under certain circumstances, if they find additional losses later.

 Victim Restitution Hearing